 Release menopause meltdowns with meditation.
-Over the last couple of weeks I have been discussing womb health and the menopause.
-As promised, I am continuing this theme with introducing 5 meditation exercises to support menopause symptoms.
+I often discuss womb health and the menopause but today I am introducing 5 easy to incorporate meditation exercises to support menopause symptoms.

 “Honestly, it is possible to reduce menopause meltdowns with meditation and mindfulness.
 Even better, meditation is simple to learn and free.
 You can do it anywhere!”
 Justine